KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 }
 ```

-Basically, I assigned `opacity: 0` to all items so they don't appear at first.
+Basically, I assigned `opacity: 0` to all items so they don’t appear at first.
 Then all of them appear in about 250ms except the 20 first for which the animation is slightly delayed according to their index in the list.
 The only thing left to do was wrapping this into a Modernizr class (`.cssanimations`) to be sure elements are not set to `opacity: 0` on unsupported browsers.

 ## Doing something for small devices

 Of course, we wanted the site to look acceptable (if not good!) on small devices.
-I wasn't sure about the way to display this photo gallery on mobile so I opted for the easy solution: put everything into one column.
-I'll try to think of something better for a future version.
+I wasn’t sure about the way to display this photo gallery on mobile so I opted for the easy solution: put everything into one column.
+I’ll try to think of something better for a future version.

 <figure class="figure">
 <img src="/assets/images/designing-an-image-gallery/phoneview.png" alt="">